OliverOakley/project_two/README.md

 The Ansible Playbook, playbook.yaml, defines which hosts should have which role assigned to them.
 It takes the information for the host VMs from the inventory.yaml file.
 My inventory.yaml uses the VM names rather than IPs, as my VMs have floating IPs.
 Furthermore, the inventory.yaml file determines how Jenkins can connect to each VM, by defining the jenkins user and where it can find the ssh key required to connect to each VM.
-So, when the Jenkins Pipeline executes the configure.sh script, it runs the command for executing the ansible playbook and inventory.
+So, when the Jenkins Pipeline executes the configure.sh script, it runs the command for executing the Ansible playbook and inventory.
 In doing so, the Jenkins user SSHs into each machine and sets their roles according to the playbook.

 ## Testing: